 If you’re looking for a Daytona USA game but with the 90s IndyCar look and an arcade setting, this game is it.

-You got a nice array of different tracks, you can hold it wide open at Speedy Motor Speedway (resembles Indianapolis) and Rockingham Motor Speedway, Nazareth is really challenging and then you got the road courses.
+You got a nice array of different tracks; you can hold it wide open at Speedy Motor Speedway (resembles Indianapolis) and Rockingham while Nazareth is really challenging and then you got the road courses.

 There are four modes to choose from, Race, Hot Lap, Time Attack and Championship.

-You have plenty of cars to choose from, but they don’t all become available at once which is nice.
+You have plenty of cars to choose from, but they don’t all become available at once which is nice, to get the cars you complete races for credits and experience points, the higher your level, the better the car.

 You got to be on your toes with this game, the opposition darts around and you got a time limit like the game Daytona USA, so you got to be fast and consistent.